Colombia to build museum to showcase shipwreck discovery

 A team of international experts, the Colombian navy and the country's archaeology institute discovered the wreck last week near the island of Baru, the president said.

-Sonar images have so far revealed bronze cannons made specifically for the ship, arms, ceramics and other artefacts.
+Sonar images have so far revealed bronze cannons made specifically for the ship, arms, ceramics and other artifacts.

 Some 600 people died in the shipwreck, Santos said.